SriyanAnuruddha/simple-student-management-system/README.md

 - Bootstrap
 #
 #
-#
-#
-##How to run locally##
+## How to run locally ##
--you need to have node.js installed
+1 you need to have node.js installed
--next you need to open 'back end' folder
+2 next you need to open 'back end' folder
--run this command to startup the server side.
+3 run this command to startup the server side.
 ```ruby
 node app.js
 ```
--next open 'front end' folder
+4 next open 'front end' folder
--open home.html
+5 open home.html
--enjoy!
+6 enjoy!